Publications And Reporting: Policies and Guidelines

-Acknowledgement and Publication Numbers
+Acknowledgement and Publication REQUIREMENTS

-This [publication manual, fact sheet, poster, CD, presentation, etc.] is the result of [work, research] sponsored by the New Jersey Sea Grant Consortium (NJSGC) with funds from the National Oceanic and Atmospheric Administration (NOAA) Office of Sea Grant, U.S. Department of Commerce, under NOAA grant number [Insert Appropriate NOAA Grant Number here] and the NJSGC.
+This [publication manual, fact sheet, poster, , presentation, etc.] is the result of [work, research] sponsored by the New Jersey Sea Grant Consortium (NJSGC) with funds from the National Oceanic and Atmospheric Administration (NOAA) Office of Sea Grant, U.S. Department of Commerce, under NOAA grant number [Insert Appropriate NOAA Grant Number here] and the NJSGC.
 The statements, findings, conclusions, and recommendations are those of the author(s) and do not necessarily reflect the views of the NJSGC or the U.S. Department of Commerce.
 [Insert Assigned NJSG Publication Number Here: NJSG-XX-XXX]

-2/1/10 – 4/30/15 NA10OAR4170075
+2/1/10 to 4/30/15 NA10OAR4170075

-Other Publication Requirements
+ADDITIONAL Publication Requirements